21 Sep How to Find and Hire the Perfect Personal Chef for Your Lifestyle

 Many chefs are asked to do additional duties in the kitchen and the home.
-This can be from menu planning, sourcing and buying the food, to even serving at the dinner table, presenting the food to the principal and their guests and cleaning up.
-Some families might just be looking for help with meal preparing.
-Consider your needs and be straight forward.
+This can be from menu planning, sourcing, and buying the food to serving at the dinner table, presenting the food to the principal and their guests, and cleaning up.
+Some families might just be looking for help with meal preparation.
+Consider your needs and be straightforward.

 How many meals per week do you need them to cook?
 Three a day or just dinner?
-Do you regularly eat out and require the chef to be flexible as to the days they work, or do you want a regular routine of cooking in your home?
+Do you regularly eat out and require the chef to be flexible as to the days they work, or do you want a cooking routine in your home?

-Do you require a part time, flexi-chef or do you need a full time Chef?
-If you need a full time chef would you prefer them to live in the grounds/home or would you prefer them to live out?
+Do you require a part-time, Flexi-chef or do you need a full-time Chef?
+If you need a full-time chef would you prefer them to live on the grounds/home or would you prefer them to live out?

 It may seem like an overwhelming choice of questions, but the more you can determine what your lifestyle needs are, the easier it will be to identify and hire the right personal chef.

 Budget can play a major decision in your search for a personal chef because personal chef prices vary dramatically.
 Highly trained Michelin star chefs will charge a higher salary than those with lesser experience.
-Chefs who specialise in specific dietary cuisines such as vegan, gluten-free or ayurvedic will also charge a premium.
+Chefs specializing in specific dietary cuisines such as vegan, gluten-free, or ayurvedic will also charge a premium.
 As with anything, the more boxes you require the chef to tick, the higher salary you should expect to pay.

-Part time chefs will normally charge an hourly rate and for one-off bookings such as dinner parties or events, they will charge a flat rate (half day or full day).
-Once you’ve established your budget, you’ll be better equipped to decide on what type of chef best suits that budget.
+Part-time chefs will normally charge an hourly rate, and for one-off bookings such as dinner parties or events, they will charge a flat rate (half-day or full-day).
+Once you’ve established your budget, you’ll be better equipped to decide what type of chef best suits that budget.

 Seeking the right chef for your lifestyle

-Now that you know a bit about the different types of chefs you can hire to fit your particular lifestyle, the next most important step is knowing how to attract the most qualified chef around.
+Now that you know a bit about the different types of chefs you can hire to fit your lifestyle, the next most important step is knowing how to attract the most qualified chef.